 In case you’re new to these models, Thrustmaster is an American brand established in 1990 in Hillsboro, Oregon.
 This is a giant brand that designs and manufactures computer gaming peripherals including joysticks, steering wheels, and game controllers both for PC and gaming consoles.
 Thrustmaster TMX isn’t their best-in-class.
 However, TMX is amongst Thrustmaster’s best racing wheel for beginners at this price.
 It’s their latest addition in their series of force feedback gaming steering wheels.
 It costs way less than half of its high-flying models.
 Amongst its greatest features is that it can be upgraded with time to enhance the realism.
 We’ll come back to this later, though.

-For less than $200, you get a tough and good-looking wheel with a layout similar to other flagship models from this brand.
+With a reasonable price, you get a tough and good-looking wheel with a layout similar to other flagship models from this brand.
 Similar to most of its siblings, Thrustmaster TMX wheel flaunts a well thought out and tough design.
 It has 12 action buttons all positioned within your reach.
 The placement of the buttons within your thumbs’ reach is great especially for racing games where you’ll rely on the handbrake for a good part of the race.
 All the 12 buttons resemble those on Xbox one controller.
 You also get a D-pad that makes it easy to navigate the menus.
 Right after the wheel, TMX boasts steel paddle gear shifters.
 These have been impressively distanced from the wheel and turn with the rim.
 The flappy paddles also have an audible click sound when they are engaged and always spring back to their position.
 Worth noting, you’re free to replace them with a gear shift of your choice if these don’t give you the fun you need.
 Our comprehensive list of the best gaming joysticks in 2017 may have a standalone gear shift for you.